How To Choose the Right Divorce Process For You

 Negotiating directly with your spouse is always going to be the cheapest way to get divorced.
 It’s also the easiest way to make mistakes or get taken advantage of.
 If there is a power imbalance in your relationship, negotiating directly with your spouse won't work.
 The same thing is true if you or your spouse doesn’t understand finances.

-If you’re going to use “Co-operative divorce” you’ve also got to realize that it is a very unstructured process.
-Different lawyers will interpret what it means to be “cooperative” very differently.
-Because of that, co-operative divorce can end up becoming an all out war, even when that’s not what you intended.
+If you're going to use “Co-operative divorce” you've also got to realize that it is a very unstructured process.
+Different lawyers will interpret what it means to be "cooperative" very differently.
+Because of that, co-operative divorce can easily turn into a war, even when that's not what you intended.
 It can end up taking just as long and costing just as much as a traditional divorce.
 On the other hand, if you and your lawyers can really focus on negotiating rather than on fighting, cooperative divorce can work well.

 The Pros and Cons of Arbitration

 The biggest downside of arbitration is that it is not available in most places.
 Very few divorce lawyers are trained as arbitrators.
-Because divorce arbitration is not widely used, most divorce lawyers are skeptical of it, and won’t use it.
+Because divorce arbitration isn’t widely sed, most divorce lawyers are skeptical of it and won’t use it.

 Divorce arbitration is also cheaper, more flexible and more private than going to court.